Shopify/polaris/src/components/ResourceList/README.md

 ## Purpose

-Shopify is organized around objects that represent a merchant’s business, like customers, products, and orders.
+Shopify is organized around objects that represent merchants businesses, like customers, products, and orders.
 Each individual order, for example, is given a dedicated page that can be linked to.
 In Shopify, we call these types of objects _resources_, and we call the object’s dedicated page its _details page_.

 ### Problem